trs/superstruct-middleware/readme.md

 > Create an express handler to catch and handle superstruct validation errors.

 `handler`: An express error handler function.
 First argument is the struct error from the validate function.
 The remaining arguments are the same as any other express request handler.

+## Publishing

+To publish a new version, create a commit with a new version inside `package.json` and push to Github.
+That version will automatically be published using Github workflows.